 Text dispatch when full

-Site supers text the container’s number and a photo to the dispatcher—no portal logins, no ticketing.
+Site supers text the container’s photo and number to the dispatcher—no portal logins, no ticketing.

 Step 2